anhaidgroup/sparkly/README.md

 ## Running Sparkly

-Examples of how to use sparkly are provided under the `examples` folder in this repo.
+Examples of how to use sparkly are provided under the `examples` directory in this repo.
 See these examples for usage.

 ## How It Works